VESSELS OF OPPORTUNITY

 VESSEL TYPES & USES

-110’ and larger, Type I vessels are usually constructed of steel, have extensive decks and extended ranges.
-They are capable of supporting a fleet with fuel, water, meals, and accommodations as well as on-scene staging.
+150’ and larger, Class 1 vessels are usually constructed of steel, have extensive decks and extended ranges.
+They can support a fleet with fuel, water, meals, and accommodations as well as on scene staging.
 Typically fitted with cranes with capacities over two tons, these vessels assist with the deployment and retrieval of equipment.
-They may be inspected and capable of berthing numerous responders.
-The STAR guide describes these vessels Class I and II.
+They may be inspected and capable of berthing numerous responders. .

-Type II vessels include larger, near-coastal vessels such as longliners, seiners, and crabbers ranging from 48’-110.’
-Constructed of steel fiberglass or aluminum, these vessels have deck space to transport and store gear and are capable of deploying large skimming systems with VOSS gear and ocean boom.
-They may also be used to tow bladders or mini barges.
+Less than 150’, large landing crafts, forward aft houses with adequate deck space.
+Constructed of steel hulls and drafts less than 12’.
+These vessels have deck space to transport and store gear and can deploy large skimming systems with VOSS gear and ocean boom.
+They can also tow bladders or mini barges.
 Typically fitted with cranes capable of lifting loads of two tons, these vessels can assist with the deployment and retrieval of equipment.
-Type II vessels generally have overnight accommodations for the navigational crew plus 4-6 responders, would be suitable as command vessels, and may offer limited support to a fleet.
-Type III vessels have deeper drafts and are capable of longer voyages.
-The STAR Guide describes these vessels as Class II, III and VII.
+Class 2 vessels generally have overnight accommodations for the navigational crew plus four to six responders, would be suitable as command vessels and may offer limited support to a fleet.

-Small fishing vessels including seiners and gillnetters as well as passenger charter vessels ranging from 28’- 48.’
-These are shallow draft, nearshore vessels generally constructed of fiberglass or aluminum.
+Largest fishing vessels including large seiners, longliners, gillnetters and tenders.
+These are shallow draft, near shore vessels generally constructed of fiberglass or aluminum.
 Limited accommodations and deck space generally constrain these vessels to day use.
-Type III vessels are utilized for towing and setting boom, deploying small skimmers with VOSS gear and towing bladders.
-They may also be used for observers and command staff.
-Type III vessels would generally be limited to voyages under 200 miles.
-The Star guide describes these vessels as Class IV and VII vessels.
+Class 3 vessels are utilized for towing and setting boom, deploying small skimmers with VOSS gear and towing bladders.
+They may be used for observers and command staff.
+Class 3 vessels are generally limited to voyages under 200-nm.